JuniorFrancis/JuniorFrancis/README.md

 <h3>Hey there! :wave: </h3>

 <p> As a Developer, I've worked with Back-end, Full stack and DevOps.
-My main technology is Java with Spring ecosystem but I also work with work with PHP with Laravel and Symphony too and some other technologies. </p>
+My main technology is Java with Spring ecosystem but I also work with PHP with Laravel and Symphony too and some other technologies. </p>

 ##